Frequently Asked Questions

 How can I maximize accuracy when using BeeMachine?

 Computer vision is remarkably robust to low-quality images, which is good because bees are really hard to photograph!
 However, as with people, the algorithms do better with well-focused images and unobstructed views of bees.
-Therefore, after cropping, upload your highest quality images of bees.
+Therefore, upload your highest quality images.
 Images taken in profile or from above do a little better than images head-on or from below.
 Look for consistent predictions by comparing the results of multiple images taken of the same individual.
 The algorithm seems to handle the JPEG file format better than PNG, so upload your images as JPEGs for best results.

 What if I’m not sure if the insect in my photo is actually a bee?